Mobile Home Eviction - for Cause in Colorado

 In the situations under reason 6, you will receive a 10 day notice to quit.

-If the reason for the eviction is the your failure to comply with the written rules and regulations of the mobile home park, you must be given an opportunity for thirty days from the date of the notice to quit, to cure (fix) the rule/regulation violation; and you cannot be evicted if the violation is fixed within the thirty days.
-However, if the you were given a right to fix a violation with the last twelve months, and did fix the violation, but then you violate the same rule or regulation within twelve months, you do not have the right to fix the second violation.
+If the reason for the eviction is your failure to comply with the written rules and regulations of the mobile home park, you must be given an opportunity for ninety days from the date of the notice to quit, to cure (fix) the rule/regulation violation; and you cannot be evicted if the violation is fixed within the ninety days.
+However, if you were given a right to fix a violation with the last twelve months, and did fix the violation, but then you violate the same rule or regulation within twelve months, you do not have the right to fix the second violation.

 If the reason for termination is a “substantial violation”, the landlord can give a ten-day termination notice and no right to cure is required.